usefmtly

 Paragraph Counter

-Free online paragraph counter.
-Count paragraphs, average words per paragraph, and see a visual word-density map for every block — instantly as you type.
-No signup required.
+Paragraph Counter — Free online paragraph counter.
+Count paragraphs, average words per block, and spot dense sections instantly as you type.
+Free, fast, no signup or limits.

 0Paragraphs